 4. Listen to Your Customers’ Language

 Habits are not simply the result of routine and familiarity.
 They are essential for our survival.
 Without habits, we would meet with disabling confusion each time we have to make a new choice.

 But consumer habits are not static.
 They evolve constantly and may undergo significant changes.
-Knowing that 96% of consumers research product information on mobile isn’t quite enough.
-You need to know how exactly they research it and what sources they trust.
+Knowing that 69% of consumers use their mobiles to shop isn’t quite enough.
+You need to know how exactly they research products and what sources they trust.

 Your audience has both a psychology and a physiology.
 It adapts to an ever-changing environment and the environment in turn reacts and adapts to them.
 And it is their language that reflects both their way of thinking and their attitude and values.

 It’s through language that you can truly understand your audience.
 Online channels, and in particular social media marketing, can help.
 Social networks make it easy for brands even in lesser-known niches to find an interested audience.

 5. Use Visual Storytelling Marketing